 As you watch and wait, you may also notice urges to avoid or escape the anxiety and then be able to choose to respond more flexibly, rather than reacting to anxiety automatically or unconsciously in ways that contribute to more problems.

-In neurological terms (see the section on the brain in Understanding Anxiety), the "wise mind" and mindfulness refers to processes occurring in the cortex (the thinking brain).
+In neurological terms (see the section on the brain in Understanding Anxiety), mindfulness refers to processes occurring in the cortex (the thinking brain).
 In fact, mindfulness has been shown to be related to increased activity in the cortex rather than decreased activity in the amygdala.

 This suggests that in anxiety, the amygdala still sends out an alarm, triggering the fight or flight system, but with mindfulness, the cortex is likely sending messages to calm the amygdala which then dampens the fight or flight response so that the relaxation response of the parasympathetic nervous system can kick in.